MeshVSC/bizsentry/README.md

 ### 4. Environment Setup (for Genkit AI & Supabase)
 *   Genkit is used for AI features (like receipt processing).
 It's configured to use Google AI by default.
 *   Supabase is used as the database.
 *   Create a `.env` file in the root of your project (or set environment variables directly).
+A sample `.env` is included for reference; replace the example values with your own keys and avoid committing real secrets.
 *   Add your Google AI API key:
     ```
     GOOGLE_API_KEY=your_google_api_key_here